2018 Events Archive

 A Disruptive System Approach to Address an Upcoming System Challenge: SmartGrid for Urban Food Systems

 According to the UN by 2050 approximately 66% of the population will be living in urban areas, creating new important challenges.
 It is in fact known that urbanization enhances nutrition transition(the dietary changes and their nutrition impacts), resulting in a higher risk of food insecurity and unhealthy diets.
-Furthermore, urban food markets already consume up to 70% of the food supply; cities consume over 75% of the world’s resource; and a growing divide between peri-urban agricultural producers and urban consumers increases the mismatch between production/supply and needs encouraging lack of traceability as well as lack of food safety.
+Furthermore, urban food markets already consume up to 70% of the food supply; cities consume over 75% of the world’s resources; and a growing divide between peri-urban agricultural producers and urban consumers increases the mismatch between production/supply and needs encouraging a lack of traceability as well as lack of food safety.